SAFETY IS YOUR RESPONSIBILITY

 Pets must be kept on a leash that is six feet or shorter and never left unattended.
 Persons having pets within the park must dispose of all pet excrement.
 Excrement must be deposited in wooded areas at least 100 feet from any trail, campsite, dock, building, picnic area, or water source.
 Pets are not allowed in public buildings or on scheduled Apostle Islands Cruise Service trips (except guide dogs accompanying visually or hearing impaired people.)

 High winds can cause even healthy trees to fall down.
 Beware of trees with recognizable flaws (leaning or partly uprooted, dead areas, hanging branches) near campsites, docks and picnic areas.
 Do not linger in areas adjacent to hazardous trees especially during high winds.
 Report any such trees near visitor use areas to park staff as soon as possible.

 Weather and Climate

 Typical summer conditions feature winds of 5 - 20 knots and waves of 1 to 4 feet.
 Winds of 30 to 40 knots with 6 to 12 foot seas are possible.
 In fall, warm lake waters intensify storms and strengthen winds, making small craft advisories (22-33 knots) and gale warnings (34-47 knots) more frequent.
 Many of the islands are more than five miles from shore, so boaters should check both the nearshore (within five miles of shore) marine forecast and the open waters forecast.
 Marine weather forecasts are broadcast on marine channels 1 - 10 and are available at ranger stations and visitor centers.
-NOAA’s forecast office in Duluth has both nearshore and open waters forecasts for Lake Superior as well as weather readings from the data buoy at Devils Island.
+NOAA’s National Weather Service forecast office in Duluth has both nearshore and open waters forecasts for Lake Superior as well as weather readings from the data buoy at Devils Island.